 I love a good animal story and this one has to be one of the most touching animal friendship stories I’ve read.
-It’s a story about an elephant named Tarra, and dog named Bella.
+It’s a story about an elephant named Tarra, and a dog named Bella.

 Tarra in her earlier life used to be a circus performer and believe it or not, was the only roller-skating elephant in the entire world.
 Because of her talent, she made multiple appearances in movies like Annie and even popular TV shows.